-16 Mar 5 Best Tips to Pass the IELTS Exam
+16 Mar 5 Best Tips To Improve Your IELTS Score

 IELTS stands for International English Language Testing System.
 In a nutshell, it is a testing system that grades your English language skills based on four key aspects of a language: speaking, writing, reading and listening.
 In most instances, preparation means many hours of sitting and reading.
 But, you could do more than studying lengthy IELTS study guides and review books.

-Following these 5 tips can help you prepare and pass the IELTS Exam:
+Following these 5 tips can help you prepare and ace the IELTS Exam:

 1. Study vocabulary